flashbots/rbuilder/docs/RBUILDER_CLASSES_AND_DATAFLOW.md

 ```

 ## Block building
+Although this stage is referred to as "building," it doesn't completely build the blocks - it only fills them with transactions to extract as much MEV as possible.

-The block building process begins with a flow of `ReplaceableOrderPoolCommand`s arriving from the `OrderPool` (subscription via an OrderPoolSubscriber).
+The block building process begins with a flow of `ReplaceableOrderPoolCommand`s arriving from the `OrderPool` (subscribed via an OrderPoolSubscriber).
 These operations can be:
-- Add new order (`ReplaceableOrderPoolCommand::Order`)
+- Adding a new order (`ReplaceableOrderPoolCommand::Order`)
-- Replace existing order (`ReplaceableOrderPoolCommand::Order` for an already existing uuid)
+- Replacing an existing order (`ReplaceableOrderPoolCommand::Order` for an existing uuid)
-- Cancel order (`ReplaceableOrderPoolCommand::CancelBundle`/`ReplaceableOrderPoolCommand::CancelShareBundle`)
+- Canceling an order (`ReplaceableOrderPoolCommand::CancelBundle`/`ReplaceableOrderPoolCommand::CancelShareBundle`)

 Throughout the order pipeline, we consistently use these commands instead of plain `Orders` since the entire pipeline must handle updates and cancellations.

-As mentioned before, the `BlockBuildingPool` starts the block building task (`BlockBuildingPool::start_block_building`) which involves the following connections:
+As mentioned before, the `BlockBuildingPool` initiates the block building task (`BlockBuildingPool::start_block_building`) which involves the following connections:
-- An [OrderReplacementManager](../crates/rbuilder/src/live_builder/order_input/order_replacement_manager.rs) is created and set as the sink for the block's orderflow (`OrderPoolSubscriber::add_sink`).
+- An [OrderReplacementManager](../crates/rbuilder/src/live_builder/order_input/order_replacement_manager.rs) is created and set as the sink for the block's order flow (`OrderPoolSubscriber::add_sink`).
 The `OrderReplacementManager` has 2 main responsibilities:

-    - Update/Cancelation handling: The `OrderReplacementManager` transforms all cancels and updates into add/remove operations.
+    - Update/Cancellation handling: The `OrderReplacementManager` transforms all cancellations and updates into add/remove operations.
 From this point downstream, the system is not aware of updates/cancellations.
-    - Sequence correction: Cancels and updates have a sequence number.
-Due to external simulation timings, these operations might arrive out of order. `OrderReplacementManager` ensures that the operation with the largest sequence number is always the one used.
+    - Sequence correction: Cancellations and updates have a sequence number.
+Due to external simulation timings, these operations might arrive out of order. `OrderReplacementManager` ensures that the operation with the largest sequence number is always used.
 - To adapt the push nature of `OrderReplacementManager` to the pull nature of the simulation stage, an [OrdersForBlock](../crates/rbuilder/src/live_builder/order_input/orderpool.rs) is inserted.
 It simply pushes order operations on a channel for the simulation to poll.
 - A simulation task is spawned via `OrderSimulationPool::spawn_simulation_job` taking the above-mentioned channel as input.
 Simulations are performed using the threads created on `OrderSimulationPool::new`.
 The output of the simulations is pushed to a channel (inside `SlotOrderSimResults`) of `SimulatedOrderCommand`.
 Note that the simulation stage also propagates cancellations.